 exit the garden the same way as him –

 or soothe the small bird that reels inside.

-The Annunciation was first published in Envoi and it has been shortlisted for the Nottingham Open Poetry competition.
+The Annunciation was first published in Envoi and shortlisted for the Nottingham Open Poetry competition.

 This version is included in Sea of the Edge, my first collection of poems published by Wundor Editions.